fakuzatsu/DiscordGPT/README.md

 3.)
 Under 'Bot Permissions', select the following options:

-> Read Messages/View Channels +
-> Send Messages +
-> Read Message History
+> Read Messages/View Channels + Send Messages + Read Message History

 4.)
-Then hit 'copy' to get the URL which can be used to add the bot to a server you have permission to manage (just paste it into your browser and select the server).
+Then, hit 'copy' to get the URL which can be used to add the bot to a server you have permission to manage (just paste it into your browser and select the server).

 **Once you've made your bot with discord and you've copied your bot's secure token, continue to either building your bot with NodeJS or Docker.**